reportportal/agent-js-cypress/README.md

 ```

-To run example tests also add the following settings to cypress.json and use command `npm test`
+To run example tests also add the following settings to cypress.json, replace `"reporter": "agent-js-cypress"` by `"reporter": "index.js"` and use command `npm test`.

 ```json